 Update: Costco’s hot tub offering has been slimmed back substantially over the course of 2020 and early 2021 as a result of an overwhelming surge in demand on the hot tub industry as a whole from the pandemic.
 The pool and spa industry is also facing a shortage of certain raw material used in manufacturing such as acrylic and delays at ports for certain products manufactured overseas.
-As of this update Costco has only a few Evolution Spas models available.
+As of this update Costco has only a few Evolution Spas models and AquaTerra Spas models available.

 Should I buy a Costco hot tub?
 Are Costco hot tubs good quality?
 These questions come up every day in online forums and retail hot tub showrooms around the country.
 In this article we will explain the benefits and drawbacks of purchasing from Costco which in our opinion is the most objective way to look at it.